Mk III helmet

 The Mk III Helmet is a steel military combat helmet that was first developed for the British Army in 1941 by the Medical Research Council.
 They were issued to troops in April 1944 and then worn in combat for the first time by British and Canadian troops on D-Day.
-Mk III and Mk IV helmets were used alongside the Brodie helmet for the remainder of the Second World War.
+Mk III helmets were used alongside the Mkll helmet for the remainder of the Second World War, with the former's successor, the Mk IV, serving with the Army well into the late 1980s.
 It is sometimes referred to as the "turtle" helmet by collectors, because of its vague resemblance to a turtle shell, as well as the 1944 pattern helmet.

 Design

 The Mark III helmet was designed to provide better protection for the side of the head than its predecessor.
 It was a deeper helmet with a smaller brim and provided 38% more protection than the Mark II, particularly at the sides (total area of head protection was increased by 12%, horizontal protection was increased by 15% and from items falling from overhead by 11%).
 The Mark III helmet was issued primarily to assault troops for the Normandy invasion in June 1944, and a large number of helmets from British stocks were issued to the 3rd Canadian Infantry Division in addition to British units.
 Small numbers also went to the 2nd and 4th Canadian Divisions.
 All Mark III helmets in Canadian stores were returned to the UK shortly after the end of World War II.

-The Mk III gradually replaced the Brodie helmet from 1944 onwards.
+The Mk III gradually replaced the Mkll helmet from 1944 onwards.
 The Mk III was itself replaced after the war by the Mark IV helmet, which it closely resembled.
 The differences were that the rivets attaching the chinstrap to the helmet were placed much lower down on the shell and the use of a "lift-the-dot" fastener for the liner.
 These modifications allowed the Mk IV to be utilised for carrying water.
 In 1959 a new, more padded, liner was introduced into service but the steel helmet body was unchanged.
 Hence, the title of the helmet (at least in British army stores catalogues) remained the MK IV.
-In 1985 the nylon fibre Mark 6 helmet was introduced into service to replace the MK IV, although it was some years before the issue was universal.
+In 1985 the nylon fiber Mark 6 helmet was introduced into service to replace the MK IV, although it was some years before the issue was universal.